 Convenient and tasty, vegan protein powders have come a long way since the gritty, earthy-tasting early days.
 They’re delicious, quick to mix up and contain a really hefty dose of protein, usually between 20 to 25g per scoop.

 Choosing a vegan protein powder that’s made up of a blend of different plant-based sources can give you all nine essential amino acids - and peace of mind that you really are getting them all.
-For example, one scoop of Ritual Vegan Protein Powder, our own blend of pea, hemp and quinoa, provides 20g of protein and a complete amino acid profile.
+For example, one scoop of VEGAN PROTEIN, our own blend of pea, hemp and pumpkin, provides 21g of protein and a complete amino acid profile.

 Some even come with desirable little extras that you might be struggling to get on your vegan diet.
 For example, Vivo’s Whole Nutritional Shake gives you a complete amino acid profile, plus essential fats, vitamins and live cultures.